Xiaohongshu is a social e-commerce app worth billions—but can it monetize its trend-setting reputation?

 Founded in 2013, Shanghai-based “social commerce” app Xiaohongshu (“Little Red Book”) has had a very good year.
 It had always been a relatively popular platform for buying foreign brands, a hipper alternative to using overseas “purchasing agents” (daigou) via Taobao or WeChat.
 In 2018, however, Xiaohongshu raised a total of 300 million USD in funding from backers such as Alibaba and Tencent, and grew its users by 40 percent to a total of 100 million, which include celebrities such as Jing Tian, Fan Bingbing, and the cast of reality show Idol Producer.

-Seeing Red is a story from our issue, “Curiosities and Quests.”
+Seeing RED: The Rise China’s Hottest Trend-Setting App is a story from our issue, “Curiosities and Quests.”
 To read the entire issue, become a subscriber and receive the full magazine.
-Alternatively, you can purchase the digital version from the App Store.